intel-analytics/ipex-llm/scala/ppml/demo/README.md

 Then modify `ENCLAVE_KEY_PATH` in `deploy_fl_container.sh` with your path to `enclave-key.pem`.

-#### Tls certificate
+#### TLS certificate
-If you want to build tls channel with certifacate, you need to prepare the secure keys.
+If you want to build the TLS channel with the certificate, you need to prepare the secure keys.
 In this tutorial, you can generate keys with root permission (test only, need input security password for keys).

-**Note: Must enter `localhost` in step `Common Name` for test purpose.**
+**Note: Must enter `localhost` in step `Common Name` for test purposes.**

 ```bash
 sudo bash ../../../ppml/scripts/generate-keys.sh